NaiveWang/FlightControlSystem/README.md

 # IDE & MCU's model selected
 ##IDE : keil uVersion4(ARM version)
 ##MCU model: STM32,detail(which i'm using):STM32F103C8
-# Join the Project/加入此项目
+# Join the Project
 If you're interested in getting on board, please check out these prerequisities
-如有兴趣，注意以下前提要素
+##A.Prerequisities
-##A.Knowledgement/知识
+###1.Mastered C language
-###1.Mastered C language/精通C语言
+###2.Already achieved some functions with the assembly language.
-###2.Already achieved some functions with the assembly language./用汇编写过一些东西
+Familiar with MIPS/ARMv7 instruction set would be better.
-###3.Basic signal & circuit knowledge./信号、电路知识基础
+###3.Basic signal & circuit knowledge.
-###4.Have a basic understanding if Computer Organization./对计算机组成至少有个浅显的了解
+###4.Have an advanced understanding of Computer Organization.
-###5.Basic knowledge about model-aircraft/航模的基础知识
+###5.Basic knowledge about model-aircraft
-##B.Development Requirements/开发需要
+##B.Development Requirements
-###1.A material Microcontroller Board for testing./一个微控制器板子用来测试
+###1.A material Microcontroller Board for testing.
-###2.Other meterial components*./其它实体的元器件
+###2.Other meterial components*.
-###3.A burn-in tool for downloading program from your computer to the chip./烧写工具，用来你的程序从电脑下载到芯片
+###3.A burn-in tool for downloading program from your computer to the chip.
 ##*Fundamental Component Requirements during Development
 for testing if your corresponding functional module's running properly.
 ###A whole set of brushless motor & it's driver(electronic speed regulator、battery pack involved)